Max Fleischer’s Superman Blu-Ray Review

 I recently watched the MVD blu-ray release of The Point, an animated film from the 70s.
 The blu-ray notes that it was scanned in 2K from a 16mm release print because the whereabouts of some of the negative elements is unknown.
 It also notes that the condition of the elements made a complete restoration unfeasible.
 While thousands of individual pieces of image damage were removed entirely, some slight imperfections appear intermittently in the film.
 Watching the blu-ray looks like you are watching a 50 year old 16mm print for better or for worse.
 There are scenes with a vertical line through them.
 But when watching one of the standard definition documentaries there are clips of the film without any noise whatsoever.
 Just super clean images, but sadly in standard definition.
 This leads me to believe those old standard def scenes were struck from the negative or a much newer print that is no longer available.
 In comparison the featurette HD clips we see of these Superman shorts look like the HD version of The Point.
 Full of grain, but also scratches, dirt, and other assorted problems.
 The full presentation of these shorts looks like the SD clips of The Point except in HD.
 Super clean, with no noise and very little grain.

 I personally, did not find the lack of grain to be a dealbreaker.
 There are some textures that are softened, but it’s not clear if this is against the original creative intent.
 Grain is a part of movies shot on film, there is no denying it.
 If this were a live action movie shot on film with no grain I’d be unhappy.
 But this is animation.
 These shorts only have grain because of the limitations of the technology they were working with at the time.
 If they could have taken the original background paintings and cells and projected them onto a screen I think it would have looked close to this blu-ray release.
 There are of course problems with this restoration method.
 Namely you lose fine detail and can introduce edge enhancement artifacts.
 For me detail was clear throughout, but I did see the occasional artifact.
-Here is a close up of an example: A close up of Superman straightening out a building that was close to falling over. on the left side of the building you can see a halo around the building due to edge enhancement.
-If you look closely at the left side of the building you can see a sort of halo around it.
+Here is a close up of an example: If you look closely at the left side of the building you can see a sort of halo around it.
 Not great, maybe not a deal breaker, but not great.

 As far as compression artifacts due to low bit rate, I didn’t see any.
 It’s possible they were there and I was so engaged with shorts that I just didn’t notice them.
 I’m watching on a 77” 4K screen so if there were issues like that I think I would have seen them.